mvoidex/simple-log/README.md

     withLog l test
 </pre>

 Politics sets 'low' and 'high' levels.
-By default, both 'low' and 'high' are both INFO.
+By default, 'low' and 'high' are both INFO.
 Levels below 'low' are "traces" (TRACE and DEBUG by default).
 Levels above 'high' are "errors" (WARN, ERROR and FATAL by default).